The Faculty Issue

 University data respecting Catholic faculty include all who self-designate by checking the “Catholic” box on a personnel form at the time of hiring.
 Here are key data respecting tenured and tenure-track faculty:

-- Over forty years: The percentage of Catholic faculty has fallen from “near 85 percent in the 1970s” (Father Jenkins 2005 to faculty) to 54% in 2012, the most recent available figure (Dennis Brown to Bill Dempsey).
+- Since the 1970’s.
+The percentage of Catholic faculty has fallen from “near 85 percent in the 1970s” (Father Jenkins 2005 to faculty) to 54% in 2019, the most recent available figure (Dennis Brown to Bill Dempsey).

 - From the Fact Book, 1986 through 2007: For two decades the university published the Fact Book, a comprehensive compilation of data respecting the university that included detailed data on the proportion of Catholics on the faculty.
 Sycamore Trust began publishing these data shortly after its founding in 2005.
 Several years later the university stopped producing the Fact Book in order, the university said, to protect faculty privacy.
 A university spokesman declined to answer The Irish Rover’s question whether there had been any privacy complaints from faculty.